 To meet those demands, omnichannel retailers are working with delivery providers who have flexible delivery times, online tracking and convenient returns.

 There’s a growing trend of collaboration between online retailers—and even between competitors.
 To increase their growth, retailers collaborate in fulfilment and last-mile delivery, and in supplementing their inventory and product offerings.
 This includes in-store pickup collaboration, sharing online shopping carts, cross-channel loyalty points and even cross-channel returns.
 As this trend continues, technology will need to enable retailers to manage cross-channel collaboration more conveniently.

 Supply chain agility and demand forecasting

 The trend in supply chain agility relates to how quickly a shipper can adjust to changes in speed and delivery.
 If a business has an agile supply chain, that means they can quickly react to changes, delays and roadblocks to meet customer expectations.
-It also relates to forecasting, which allows shippers to anticipate and bounce back from disruptions.
+It also relates to forecasting, which allows shippers to anticipate and bounce back from supply chain disruptions.

 To support supply chain agility and forecasting, a shipper needs technology that can:

 - Gain visibility and access real-time data on the status of each shipment.

 Customer expectations for compostable sustainability are paving the way for companies to implement more sustainable logistics solutions.
 What do those solutions look like?